siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 controlplane nodes in advance.

-Even better, the `talosctl` tool will automatically load balance and fail over between all of your controlplane nodes, so long as it is informed of each of the controlplane node IPs.
+Even better, the `talosctl` tool will automatically load balance and fail over between all of your controlplane nodes, so long as it is informed of the controlplane node IPs.

 That does, of course, present the problem that you need to know how to talk to